Monolith by Monoprice 3ft RCA Cable

 What is the pf (picofarads) capacitance per foot measurement of this cable?

-IRVIN P
+Irvin P

 on Feb 8, 2020